Join

 The Leadership Team are responsible for day-to-day management of the Trust and are accountable to the Trust membership through the strategic oversight of the Board of Trustees.

-The Leadership Team consists of the Chief Executive, the Chief Operating Officer, the Director of Audiences & Support, the People Director, the Director of Conservation & Policy, the Director of Public Engagement & Research, four Regional Directors covering the Trust’s operational regions and the Head of Mar Lodge Estate.
+The Leadership Team consists of the Chief Executive, the Director of Audiences & Support, the Director of Commercial Enterprises, the Director of Conservation & Policy, the Chief Financial and Corporate Officer, the Director of Legal and Governance, the People Director, the Director of Public Engagement & Research, four Regional Directors covering the Trust’s operational regions, and the Head of Mar Lodge Estate.

 A photo of a smiling man, wearing a navy jacket and white shirt.
 He is holding an omega-shaped sign, with the National Trust for Scotland logo and the word Love on it.
 Green trees are in the background.